 Nails must be kept short and clean.
-Chipped nail polish, artificial nails, nail wraps, decorations, nail jewelry or other additions to natural nails are not allowed.
+Chipped nail polish, artificial nails, gel nails, dipped nails, nail wraps, decorations, nail jewelry or other additions to natural nails are not allowed.

 JEWELRY

 Jewelry must not be excessive in the clinical or lab environment.
 Earrings must fit snuggly against the ear lobe.
 No other jewelry or body piercing materials should be visible while in uniform.
 Jewelry must not hinder the use of personal protective equipment.